yonch/rc-hashmap-dev/docs/design.md

 - Unique-keys policy enforced in Module 1: `insert` fails on duplicate; RcHashMap relies on this behavior.
 - Not `Clone`: RcHashMap intentionally does not implement `Clone`.
 Refs are tied to a specific map instance.
 - Key immutability: there is no `key_mut`; mutating a key would break the index’s invariants. `value_mut` cannot change `K`.
+ - Public visibility: Only `RcHashMap` and its `Ref` are public. `HandleHashMap` and `CountedHashMap` are implementation details and not part of the public API.

 Overflow semantics
 - We assume practical refcount overflow is unrealistic; overflow of reference counts is considered undefined behavior, consistent with `Rc` semantics.
 We document the assumption that there will be fewer than `usize::MAX` references to any entry.
 No runtime overflow checks are performed.